bruvellu/terebratalia-wnts/2-text/wnt.md

 Each gene shows the read coverage along the transcript length for the 14 developmental stages sampled in this study.
 The Y axes are fixed to the maximum observed coverage of a gene, but differ between different genes.
 Black boxes highlight regions of uneven coverage.
-Arrows indicate the two cases where the uneven coverage caused a bias in the quantification of expression levels (*wnt4* and *wntA*).
+Arrows indicate the two cases, *wnt4* and *wntA*, where the uneven coverage caused a bias in the quantification of expression levels.
+Although *wnt6*, *wnt16*, *dsh*, and *jnk* also show regions of uneven coverage, these reads did not alter the main expression profile of the gene.
+See Methods for more details.
 ](figures/FigS24.jpg){#fig:coverage tag=S24 width=15cm}

 \clearpage